miki-yuasa/ContGrid/README.md

 # ContGrid
-Continous space adaptation of gridworld envs in Gymnasium
+Continuous space adaptation of grid-world envs in Gymnasium